pennomi/comics/README.md

 - Add the line `DJANGO_DEBUG=1` to `deploy/django.env` if you are running a development environment.
 Don't do this in production!
 - Run `docker-compose build`
 - Run `docker-compose up -d`
-- Enter a shell on the docker django machine `docker-compose exec django bash`
+- Enter a shell on the docker django machine `docker-compose exec comics_django bash`
 - Create the database `python3 manage.py migrate`
 - Add a superuser `python3 manage.py createsuperuser`
 - Collect static files `python3 manage.py collectstatic`